123aswin123/123aswin123.github.io/_posts/2015-03-24-installing-ssh-in-ubuntu.markdown

 date:   2015-03-24 18:30:01
 ---

 We all love [ubuntu][ubuntu-url].
 It is not only free as in free speech but also free as in free beer.
 It is a very popular linux distro that has prevented the market monopolization by giant corporations.
-Luckily I haveen assoiciated with ubuntu for the past 7 years.
+Luckily I have been assoiciated with ubuntu for the past 7 years.

 SSH is one of those magical tools that lets users login to remote machines.
 When you perfrom a fresh install of ubuntu you will be able to SSH into other machines but SSHing into your machine is not supported out of the box.
 This is definitely a pain.
 Ubuntu comes literally tons of packages that we hardly use but it does not include a SSH server by default.
 Therefore it would be thrifty if Ubuntu shipped with SSH by default.